emma-ladouceur/conservation/_posts/2017-04-13-Binomial Effect Plots.md

   - ROpensci
 ---

 If you have binomial data and categorical/binomial variables, it can be difficult to visualise your results.
-Here I present a simple and rigorous solution.
+Here I present a simple and rigorous solution that is a bit more robust than descriptive statistics.
 Includes R code and data.

 > Note: This is a FAKE dataset, to be used as an example only.